LucioBenzor/LucioBenzor.github.io/_posts/2019-03-03-Lydia-Davis-By-The-Book_interview.md

 ---
 layout: post
-title: "Lydia Davis interview by the Nytimes
+title: "Lydia Davis interview by the NYtimes"
 date: 2019-03-03
 ---